 Student health and wellness services are offered at:

 The Health and Wellness Center Telehealth Virtual Care Services

 Fort Collins, CO 80524 Fort Collins, CO 80521

 Scroll down the page for information about how telehealth virtual care services work.

-Note: Students must be enrolled with the Health and Wellness Center to receive care.
-Forms are available in a PDF fillable format at hwcenter.org, by calling 970-488-4950, or emailing email@example.com.
+Students must be enrolled with the Health and Wellness Center to receive care.
+Forms are available in a PDF fillable format on the Health and Wellness Center website, by calling 970-488-4950, or emailing firstname.lastname@example.org.